ashiknazar/web_analytics/README.md

 - Each Flask app simulates 10 concurrent users
 - Each user generates webpage activity events continuously

 These Flask applications act as **synthetic data producers**, mimicking real-world user interactions.
+Optionally, **Sqoop** can import additional mock user profile data from a relational database into Hive for enriched analytics.

 ---